July 9, 1947 – November 12, 2008

-Like many drummer before and many drummer since, Mitch Mitchell played in a variety of bands in a variety of ways before hitting the spotlight with Jimi Hendrix.
+Like many drummers before and many drummers since, Mitch Mitchell played in a variety of bands in a variety of ways before hitting the spotlight with Jimi Hendrix.

 Even a step further back in his life, Mitchell was a child actor in several British productions.
 It was while still in school and working in a drum store that Mitchell began playing what became his life’s work.

 He worked with bands as a member and worked with bands as a studio drummer.
 He even played with the Who between Doug Sandom’s departure and Keith Moon’s arrival.
-Part of his early experience included developing a love of jazz drumming, particularly that of was John Coltrane’s drummer, Elvin Jones.
+Part of his early experience included developing a love of jazz drumming, particularly that of Elvin Jones, who was John Coltrane’s.

 Jimi Hendrix Experience

 That developing ability attracted the attention of others. particularly Chas Chandler, ex-Animal bassist and the person who brought Hendrix to England to create a band around him.

 Mitchell was part of the Experience throughout it’s brief time.
 He became a part of the band on October 6, 1966 and stayed with them until it’s dissolution in June 1969.
 Mitchell remained with Hendrix when Hendrix developed the ever-changing line-up and band names until Hendrix’s death in 1970.